the-spyke/undercut/docs/faq.md

 ### What about performance?

-Not measured yet, but we're planning to do automatic benchmarking later.
+We're planning to do automatic benchmarking later.

 ### Why ESNext instead of a precompiled version?